 - A savory option always works if you like your hot cocoa more warming such as turmeric, ginger, and cayenne pepper.

-This hot cocoa hits the spot and serves up nicely with a handful of frozen berries.
+Hits the spot and serves up nicely with a handful of frozen berries.

 Simple Dairy-Free Hot Cocoa